Syrian civil war: Ceasefire brokered by Russia and Turkey in effect

 Putin said the two sides agreed to enter peace talks to end the conflict, according to the Russian state-run TASS news agency.
 Three documents had been signed, Putin said: the ceasefire agreement, a package of measures to oversee the ceasefire and a declaration of readiness to enter into peace talks.

-Those peace talks are to be held in Astana, Kazakhstan, in what Putin and Syrian President Bashar al-Assad had described as "an important step for a final solution of the crisis," according to a statement by the Kremlin.
+Those peace talks are to be held in Astana, Kazakhstan, in what Putin and Syrian President Bashar al-Assad described as "an important step for a final solution of the crisis," according to a statement by the Kremlin.

-Putin and Assad had discussed the agreement by phone Thursday, with the Syrian president saying he would comply with the ceasefire, according to a Kremlin statement.
+Putin and Assad had discussed the agreement by phone Thursday, with the Syrian President saying he would comply with the ceasefire, according to the Kremlin statement.

 Turkey and Russia are guarantors to the agreement.